Permafrost/Tundra/README.md

     * `$content.type.input` is the MIME media type that describes the format of the given `$content`:
-      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
+      * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
+      * Flat File: optionally specify any MIME media type.
-      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
+      * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
+      * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.
+      * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
+      * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

     * `$content.type.output` is the MIME media type that describes the format of the resulting serialized translated content:
-      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
+      * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
+      * Flat File: optionally specify any MIME media type.
-      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
+      * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
+      * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.
+      * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
+      * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

-    * `$schema.input` is the fully-qualified name of the parsing schema to use when parsing `$content` to [XML] or Flat File content, and can have the following values:
+    * `$schema.input` is the fully-qualified name of the parsing schema to use when parsing `$content` as [XML] or Flat File content, and can have the following values:
+      * [CSV]: do not specify.
-      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
+      * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
+      * [JSON]: do not specify.
+      * Pipe separated values: do not specify.
+      * [TSV]: do not specify.
+      * [YAML]: do not specify.
-      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.
+      * [XML]: specify the fully-qualified name of the Integration Server document reference that defines the [XML] format.

       Defaults to parsing `$content` as [XML], if neither `$content.type.input` nor `$schema.input` are specified.

-    * `$schema.output` is the fully-qualified name of the parsing schema to use when serializing the translated document to [XML] or Flat File content, and can have the following values:
+    * `$schema.output` is the fully-qualified name of the parsing schema to use when serializing the translated content to [XML] or Flat File content, and can have the following values:
+      * [CSV]: do not specify.
-      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
+      * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
+      * [JSON]: do not specify.
+      * Pipe separated values: do not specify.
+      * [TSV]: do not specify.
+      * [YAML]: do not specify.
-      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.
+      * [XML]: specify the fully-qualified name of the document reference that defines the [XML] format.

-      Defaults to serializing the translated document as [XML], if neither `$content.type.output` nor `$schema.output` are specified.
+      Defaults to serializing the translated content as [XML], if neither `$content.type.output` nor `$schema.output` are specified.

     * `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the parsed `$content` IData document.
-Defaults to $document.
+Defaults to `$document`.

     * `$service.output` is an optional variable name used to extract the output IData document from the output pipeline of the call to `$service`.